Nanjing anti-African protests

-The Nanjing Anti-African protests were mass demonstrations and riots against African students in Nanjing, China, which lasted from December 1988 to the following January.
+The Nanjing anti-African protests were mass demonstrations and riots against African students in Nanjing, China, which lasted from December 1988 to the following January.

-Background

-Animosity towards African students began in the 1960s, when scholarships provided by the Chinese government allowed many students from China-friendly African countries to study in Beijing.
-This policy was originally based on the idea of third world solidarity and Mao Zedong's linking of the fight against American and Soviet imperialism with Marxist class war.
-Many of these African students were given larger educational grants than native Chinese students, and hostility towards the Africans was a regular occurrence.
-Most of these students returned to their home countries before reaching the end of their courses due to poor living conditions and the political uncertainties of the Mao era.
-From the mid-1970s, China allowed African students to study outside of Beijing.

-As well as resentment about the larger stipends given to African students, hostility from Chinese students towards Africans also flared up when there was contact between African men and Chinese women.
-In an incident in Shanghai in 1979, African students were attacked after reportedly playing loud music and making sexual remarks to Chinese women.
-These clashes became more common during the 1980s and sometimes led to arrests and deportations of African students.
-Cultural differences in dating habits added to the tensions.

-Nanjing protests
+Protests

 On December 24, 1988, two male African students were entering their campus at Hohai University in Nanjing with two Chinese women.
 The occasion was a Christmas Eve party.
-A quarrel between one of the Africans and a Chinese security guard, who had suspected that the women the African students tried to bring into the campus were prostitutes and refused their entry, led to a brawl between the African and Chinese students on the campus which lasted till the morning, leaving 13 students injured.
+A quarrel between one of the Africans and a Chinese security guard, who had suspected that the women the African students tried to bring into the campus were prostitutes and refused their entry, led to a brawl between all the African and Chinese students on the campus which lasted till the morning, leaving 13 students injured.
+The brawl included other African students besides the two stopped by the security guards.

 300 Chinese students, spurred by false rumors that a Chinese man had been killed by the Africans, broke into and set about destroying the Africans' dormitories, shouting slogans.
 Part of the destruction involved setting fire to the Africans' dormitory and locking them in.
 The President of the university had to order the fire department to take action.

 After the police had dispersed the Chinese students, many Africans fled to the railway station in order to gain safety at various African embassies in Beijing.
 The authorities prevented the Africans from boarding the trains so as to question those involved in the brawl.
 Soon their numbers increased to 140, as other African and non-African foreign students, fearing violence or simply by sympathy, arrived at the first-class waiting room at the station asking to be allowed to go to Beijing.